 25th September 2018

 Securing your premises is paramount.
-You need to keep your assets secure and your property safe from damage.
+It would help if you kept your assets secure and your property safe from damage.
 While security people are good, they are only effective if they’re present.
-You need something that will protect your premises round-the-clock, for example, high security perimeter fencing.
+Therefore, you need something that will protect your premises round-the-clock, for example, high-security perimeter fencing.

-There are several elements that make a great high security perimeter fencing.
+Several elements make a great high-security perimeter fencing.
 Here are three elements that can help you secure your organisation’s premises without being too expensive.

 Mesh fencing looks great on any property, but it isn’t always aesthetics that should draw you to a solution.
 Luckily, mesh fencing is also very secure.
 It would take a prolonged and dedicated attack to breach it.

-It is also very hard for criminals to scale with limited footholds in the fence.
+It is also tough for criminals to scale with limited footholds in the fence.
 In addition, mesh fencing is low-cost, low-maintenance and easy to repair.
-There’s also a variety of mesh fencing you can install for your premises including welded mesh and woven mesh.
+There’s also a variety of mesh fencing you can install for your premises, including welded mesh and woven mesh.

 You can have the best fencing around your premises, but you’ll also need a great entrance.
 It should be easy for those allowed to enter the building but challenging for those you want to keep out.
-One of the biggest mistakes that security teams make with buildings is that they make the entrance areas too intimidating.
+One of the biggest mistakes that security teams make with buildings is making the entrance areas too intimidating.

 Consider the flow of traffic of your site and how your desired entrance will cope with surges in traffic as well as keeping your premises protected.

 This isn’t always necessary, but there are many scenarios where electric fencing can be beneficial to protect premises.
 You can also intermix standard mesh fencing with electric fencing by placing the former around your premises and using electric fencing around high-security buildings or areas.